Create PCD

 Setup an Environment

-Fora mapping an Environment
+Fora mapping an Environment prefab is needed.

-The easiest way is to create a new Scene and import the Environment
+The easiest way is to create a new Scene and import the Environment prefab into it.

 Details on how to do this can be found on this tutorial page.